When should you redesign your logo?

 ENTER AVANT-GARDE DESIGN

-In the early ’60s, the creative works of Andy Warhol presented a unique look at the world.
+In the early 1960s, Andy Warhol’s creative works offered a distinctive perspective on the world.
 His works came to be known as Pop Art.
-This movement permeated the ranks of commercial television, movies, and mainstream advertising.
+This movement permeated commercial television, movies, and mainstream advertising.
 Logo shapes and designs became more “iconic” in nature.

-McDonald’s dropped the little burger guy popping out of the golden arches in favor of the stand-alone golden arches.
-In the late 1990s, the Silicon Valley revolution led to a flurry of techie-type designed logos incorporating the Nike swoosh ever-present in current logo designs.
+McDonald’s dropped the little burger guy, popping out of the golden arches, in favor of stand-alone golden arches.
+In the late 1990s, the Silicon Valley revolution gave rise to a flurry of tech-oriented logo designs, many of which incorporated the Nike swoosh.
+This design element remains prevalent in current logo designs.

 LOGO FORMULATION